QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step11/README.md

 ## Overview

-Step 11 mirrors the real desktop header that already lives in `Components/Layout/MainLayout.razor`.
-Students document the same markup, explain how `NavLink` is styled, and show how the header reacts to auth changes so the guide stays aligned with the shipping experience.
+Step 11 no longer copies the nav that ships in this repo.
+Instead, you author a dedicated header for the fresh AdminDashboard app you built in Steps 1–10.
+The lesson walks through creating `Components/Layout/AdminNav.razor`, wiring it into your clean solution’s layout, and aligning every link with the routes you’ve implemented so far (`/`, `/signin`, `/signup`, `/profile`, `/analytics`, `/admin/dashboard`).

 ## Files in This Folder

-- `Example.razor` — Tutorial page that embeds the production header, shows HTML-encoded snippets, and links back to the canonical layout file.
+- `Example.razor` — Documentation page that details the new nav component, highlights the desktop UX, and shows HTML-encoded snippets learners can paste into their clean project.
-- `Example.razor.cs` — Code-behind for progress tracking, code-block JS, and the live demo helpers (iframe refresh + demo launch buttons).
+- `Example.razor.cs` — Code-behind for progress tracking, code-block JS, and the live preview helpers (unchanged from earlier steps).

 ## Routes